 As herbivores, who eat mostly grass, they have no interest in eating you.
 They also have little interest in attacking you in any other way.
 The structure of their snout limits manatees from biting or using their teeth to attack.
 They physically can’t bite you (they’ll never have a movie called “Soul Surfer” based after them, that’s for sure).
 Throughout history, they are not known for hurting or attacking humans; therefore, it is safe.

 It should be noted, however, that you should always respect manatees.
-When snorkeling with manatees, you must allow them space to swim and avoid poking, prodding, harassing, or bothering them.
+When you snorkel with manatees, you must allow them space to swim and avoid poking, prodding, harassing, or bothering them.
 As gentle as they are, they’re also wild animals.
 Their biggest predator is us (and places where they’re losing their habitats).
 It’s a good rule of thumb to treat everything in the ocean with respect.
 Thanks to reserves and the help of people who are passionate about manatees, we can all can snorkel with manatees.
 Consequently, that brings me to my next point.

 Sure, you could go to the zoo and see a manatee.
-But there is nothing like snorkeling with manatees.
+But there is nothing like snorkeling with those manatees.
 For those who are confident to those who are a little more apprehensive around water, snorkeling is a great option!
-You will be given a flotation device you can rely on to keep afloat and gear that allows you to keep your head under the water; you don’t miss a thing!
+You will be given a flotation device you can rely on to keep afloat and snorkel gear that allows you to keep your head under the water; you don’t miss a thing!

 Snorkeling is great for confident and beginner swimmers alike.
 With equipment to keep you breathing under water and staying afloat, you can put all your energy and attention into watching these gentle giants.
 There won’t be any glass or screen between you and the animal—why would you want other things to come between you and them?